10 Tips for Moving from DealCloud to Salesforce Financial Services Cloud

 Let’s explore what’s possible for your organization.

-A typical Junxure to Salesforce Financial Services Cloud migration takes 6 to 9 months end-to-end for a 30–150 advisor wealth-management firm.
+A typical Junxure to Salesforce Financial Services Cloud migration takes 6 to 9 months end-to-end for a 30–150 advisor wealth-management firm, a realistic FSC migration timeline worth planning your budget and staffing around.

 The most expensive mistake is migrating Junxure first and your portfolio system second — a parallel migration uses one cut-over weekend, one training cycle, one integration build.